Gaar Mansion and Farm Museum

 Gaar MansionListed on the National Register of Historic Places, the Gaar Mansion was built in 1876 for Abram and Agnes Gaar.

-Original cost to build the mansion was $20,000.
+Original cost to build the Second Empire style mansion was $20,000.
 It was completed in 8 months.
 Complete interior/exterior restoration of this Victorian style mansion boasts hand-painted ceilings, parquet wood floors, and features many original furnishings with their actual bills of sale.

 Advanced for its day, the home has many unique features, including central heating, indoor plumbing, gas, electricity, and an intercom system throughout the residence.